-You can contact Molecular Devices Technical Support by submitting a support request through the Knowledge Base or by phone.
-To find regional support contact information, visit www.moleculardevices.com/contact.
+You can contact Molecular Devices Technical Support by submitting a support request through the Molecular Devices Knowledge Base at mdc.custhelp.com.

-You need the instrument serial number.
+You can also submit a support request by phone.
+For regional support contact information, go to www.moleculardevices.com/contact.

+You will need the instrument serial number.
 The serial number is located on the back panel of the instrument.